AppJail-makejails/wazuh/README.md

 # appjail makejail -f gh+AppJail-makejails/wazuh -j wazuh -- --network wazuh-net --server_ip 10.0.0.2
 ```

-When it is done you will see the credentials for connect to wazuh-dashboards via web browser.
+When it is done you will see credentials info for connect to wazuh-dashboards via web browser and one password to agent enrollment.

 ```
 ################################################